TheresaLui/SelfHelpContent_v2/articles/problemscopingques.ddos/problemscopingques-ddos-test-mitigation.md

 <properties
-	articleId="f11ecff3-3003-1111-9e61-fc57f2aacd5b"
-	pageTitle="Scoping Questions for configuring protection on Virtual Network resource" description="Scoping Questions for configuring protection on Virtual Network resource" authors="genlin"
+	articleId="f11ecff3-4001-1111-9e61-fc57f2aacd5b"
+	pageTitle="Scoping Questions for Test DDoS mitigation"
+	description="Scoping Questions for Test DDoS mitigation"
+	authors="genlin"
 	ms.author="mariliu"
 	selfHelpType="problemScopingQuestions"
-	supportTopicIds="32640600"
+	supportTopicIds="32605610"
 	productPesIds="16355"
 	cloudEnvironments="public"
 	schemaVersion="1"
 />
-# Configure protection on Virtual Network resource
+# Test DDoS mitigation
 ---
 {
     "resourceRequired": false,
     "subscriptionRequired": false,
+    "title": "Test DDoS mitigation",
-    "title": "Configure protection on Virtual Network resource", "fileAttachmentHint": "",
+    "fileAttachmentHint": "",
     "formElements": [
           {
-            "id": "public_ip",
+            "id": "has_ddosplan",
             "order": 1,
-            "controlType": "textbox",
-            "displayLabel": "What is the public IP you want to configure?", "watermarkText": "Enter the public IP address.
-Example: 13.0.1.2", "required": false
-        },
-        {
-            "id": "has_vnet",
-            "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Do you have a virtual network configured?", "watermarkText": "Choose an option:",
+            "displayLabel": "Do you have a DDoS protection plan?", "watermarkText": "Choose an option:",
             "dropdownOptions": [
                 {
                     "value": "Yes",
                     "text": "Yes"
                 },
                 {
                     "value": "No",
                     "text": "No"
                 },
                 {
                     "value": "dont_know_answer",
                     "text": "Other, don't know or not applicable" }
             ],
             "required": true
         },
           {
-            "id": "under_attack",
+            "id": "has_vnetwithpublicip",
-            "order": 3,
+            "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Is the public IP you are trying to configure under attack?", "watermarkText": "Choose an option:",
+            "displayLabel": "Do you have a virtual network with public IP configured?", "watermarkText": "Choose an option:",
             "dropdownOptions": [
                 {
                     "value": "Yes",
                     "text": "Yes"
                 },
                 {
                     "value": "No",
                     "text": "No"
                 },
                 {
                     "value": "dont_know_answer",
                     "text": "Other, don't know or not applicable" }
             ],
             "required": true
         },
         {
+            "id": "what_publicip_fortest",
+            "order": 3,
+            "controlType": "textbox",
+            "displayLabel": "What is the Public IP that you are using to test DDoS Protection?", "watermarkText": "Enter the public IP address.
+Example: 13.0.1.2", "required": false
+        },
+        {
             "id": "problem_start_time",
-            "order": 3,
+            "order": 4,
             "controlType": "datetimepicker",
             "displayLabel": "When did the problem start?",
             "required": true
         },
         {
             "id": "problem_description",
-            "order": 4,
+            "order": 5,
             "controlType": "multilinetextbox",
             "displayLabel": "Description",
             "watermarkText": "Provide additional information about your issue",